antonvw/wex/README.md

     `yum install unixODBC-devel`

 - [cmake](http://www.cmake.org/) to generate makefiles
-  As wxWidgets 3.1 is not yet supported, you have to adjust Modules\FindwxWidgets.cmake, by adding the 31 libs, and adding 3.1.0 find_path (for windows).
+  When using wxWidgets 3.1 you have to adjust Modules\FindwxWidgets.cmake, by adding the 31 libs, and adding 3.1.0 find_path (for windows).

 # Build process